kimmobrunfeldt/egtest/README.md

 [![Badge fury](https://badge.fury.io/py/egtest.png)](https://badge.fury.io/py/egtest.png)
 [![Badge PyPi](https://pypip.in/d/egtest/badge.png)](https://pypip.in/d/egtest/badge.png)

 *E.g. test* parses code blocks from documentation, runs them and reports possible errors.
 Incorrect example is worse than no example at all.
+Your examples can be written in any language.

 **Example**